decentralists/DAO/cosmoshub/README.md

 Yes/No/NoWithVeto should just be Yes/No with +2/3 required for all approvals.
 Some proposal types by constitution may require more than +2/3 to adopt, such as parameter update proposals that may be dangerous or contentious.
 This removes the complexity of needing the veto system.
-Prop75 should also be reverted.
+[Prop75](https://www.mintscan.io/cosmos/proposals/75) should also be reverted.

 Also, the governance process should extend the voting deadline to ensure at least 2 weeks of voting after the minimum quorum has been met.
-If anything, the total voting period should be longer for normal proposals, for longer deliberation.
+If anything, the total voting period should be longer for normal proposals, to enable longer deliberation.